Explore Lisbon City on a private half-day tour in a van

 Stop 4 Pass by

-The Baixa district was totally destroyed by the 1755 earthquake.
-This area was rebuilt as a grid with beautiful squares by the Marquis of Pombal (the prime minister of the king at the time).
-It’s the commercial heart of the city and the only flat district in the old town of Lisbon.
+The Baixa district was completely destroyed in the 1755 earthquake.
+It was then rebuilt in a grid layout featuring beautiful squares by the Marquis of Pombal, who was the prime minister at the time.
+Today, Baixa serves as the commercial center of the city and is the only flat district in Lisbon's old town.

 5